We are no longer accepting new applications for this position. Thank you for applying!

 - Other intermittent work as needed to support fundraising and communications needs.

-- Successful candidates will possess at least a bachelor’s degree as well as an interest in topics such as racial and economic justice, American politics, administrative law, and, in particular, effective governance.
-This position will be principally focused on the project’s work around proposals to rebuild and revitalize the civil service.
+- Successful candidates will possess at least a bachelor’s degree as well as an interest in topics such as racial and economic justice, climate policy, financial regulation, American politics, and administrative law.
 The Research Assistant will be asked to conduct primarily qualitative research, and so experience with and interest in such research is critical.

 - Candidates should have some or all of the following: an interest in research; strong knowledge of the political landscape; experience at a nonprofit, union, or similar environment with a track record of successful work; the ability to learn new software and skills quickly; a demonstrated willingness to get into the weeds on research questions; and a track record translating complex ideas into easy-to-understand formats.